-- 1. A completed Post Baccalaureate Centralized Application System (PostbacCAS) application, or other central application in which PNWU participates.

-- A. A personal statement:

-- B. Experience and achievements;

-- C. Submit official transcripts of all academic coursework.
-Coursework taken at foreign institutions must be evaluated for US equivalence by an evaluation service and an official copy must be sent directly from the service.

-- D. Submit three letters of reference from faculty members or health professionals with knowledge of the applicant's ability to successfully complete a rigorous graduate program.

-- 2. Achieve a minimum cumulative grade point average of 2.75 on a 4.0 scale in college or university coursework or a 3.0 grade point average on a 4.0 scale during the last 60 semester hours (90 quarter hours) of undergraduate degree study.
-This requirement may be waived at the discretion of the MAMS Admission Committee based on a written appeal from the applicant explaining any extenuating circumstances and what has changed in their situation.

-- Provide test scores from one of the following: Prospective students are responsible for determining 3 and completing the typical entrance exam for admission into medical, dental, optometry, physical therapy, pharmacy, or other health profession program and institution of their choice.

-- A. Medical College Admissions Test (MCAT)

-- B. Pharmacy College Admission Test (PCAT)

-- C. Dental Admissions Test (DAT)

-- D. Graduate Record Examination (GRE)

-- E. Optometry Admissions Test (OAT), or - F. Other professional program admissions test - 4.
-A PNWU supplemental application and nonrefundable supplemental application fee of \$50 made payable to PNWU; and - of their choice.
+- 1. A completed Post Baccalaureate Centralized Application System (PostbacCAS) application, or other central application in which PNWU participates. - A. A personal statement; - B. Experience and achievements; - C. Submit official transcripts of all academic coursework.
+Coursework taken at foreign institutions must be evaluated for US equivalence by an evaluation service and an official copy must be sent directly from the service. - D. Submit three letters of reference from faculty members or health professionals with knowledge of the applicant's ability to successfully complete a rigorous graduate program. - 2.
+Achieve a minimum cumulative grade point average of 2.75 on a 4.0 scale in college or university coursework or a 3.0 grade point average on a 4.0 scale during the last 60 semester hours (90 quarter hours) of undergraduate degree study.
+This requirement may be waived at the discretion of the MAMS Admission Committee based on a written appeal from the applicant explaining any extenuating circumstances and what has changed in their situation. - 3.
+Provide test scores from one of the following: Prospective students are responsible for determining and completing the typical entrance exam for admission into medical, dental, optometry, physical therapy, pharmacy, or other health profession program and institution of their choice. - a.
+Medical College Admissions Test (MCAT) - b.
+Pharmacy College Admission Test (PCAT) - c.
+Dental Admissions Test (DAT) - d.
+Graduate Record Examination (GRE) - e.
+Optometry Admissions Test (OAT), or - f.
+Other professional program admissions test - 4.
+A PNWU supplemental application and nonrefundable supplemental application fee of \$50 made payable to PNWU; and - 5.
+Completion of the typical prerequisite coursework for admission into medical, dental, optometry, physical therapy, pharmacy, or other health profession schools.
+Prospective students are responsible for determining the prerequisites for the health professional program and institution of their choice.